pETNNs: Partial Evolutionary Tensor Neural Networks for Solving Time-dependent Partial Differential Equations: Partial Evolutionary Tensor Neural Networks

+Fig. \ref{fig1} shows the details about the TNNs with $d$ sub-networks.
+Here $\theta = \{\theta^1, \cdots, \theta^d\}$ denotes all parameters of the whole architecture, $d$ is the dimension, the positive integer $p$ is a hyper-parameter, which is related to the canonical polyadic (CP) decomposition\cite{2009Tensor} structure approximating to $u(x)$, and $u_{i, j}(x_i; \theta^i)$ is the $j$-th output of the $i$-th sub-network.

-One of the most advantages of the TNNs is that functions approximated by TNNs can be integrated using conventional Gaussian quadrature schemes, which offer higher precision compared to the Monte Carlo methods.
+The introduction of TNNs drew inspiration from the MIONet \cite{MIONet2022}, leveraging its unique structure to enable highly precise and efficient numerical integration for solving high-dimensional PDEs.
+Specifically, one of the most advantages of TNNs is that the high-dimensional integration of functions represented by TNNs can be decomposed into the product of a series of one-dimensional integration, which can be calculated using the conventional Gaussian quadrature schemes and offers higher precision compared to the Monte Carlo methods.
 This approach can be effectively incorporated into the formulation of loss functions, especially those based on the Mean Squared Error (MSE) criterion, thereby improving the precision of solutions to PDEs obtained via deep neural network frameworks.
-Furthermore, representing a function with the TNNs leads to a remarkable decrease in computational complexity for its numerical integration, which overcomes the curse of dimensionality in some sense.
-For a comprehensive discussion, refer to \cite{wang2023tensor, wang2023tensorSolving}.
+Furthermore, representing a function with the TNNs leads to a remarkable decrease in computational complexity for its numerical integration, which overcomes the curse of dimensionality in some sense (see Theorem 3 in \cite{wang2023tensor}).
+For the comprehensive discussion and the capabilities of the TNNs, we refer the readers to \cite{wang2023tensor,wang2023tensorSolving}.